Chinese pyramids: Sensational claims

 The introduction of pyramids in China to popular attention came soon after World War II.
 Many early stories were focused on the existence of a "Great White Pyramid" (Maoling).
 This is the tomb of Emperor Wu of Han (156–87 BC) located in Xingping, Shaanxi Province.

 U.S. Army Air Corps pilot James Gaussman is said to have seen a white jewel-topped pyramid during a flight between India and China during World War II.
 Colonel Maurice Sheahan, Far Eastern director of the Trans World Airline, gave an eyewitness account of his encounter with a pyramid in the March 28, 1947 edition of The New York Times.
 A photo of Sheahan's pyramid appeared in The New York Sunday News on March 30, 1947.
 This photograph later became attributed to James Gaussman.

-Chris Maier showed that the pyramid in the photo is the Maoling Mausoleum of Emperor Wu just outside Xi'an.
-Pseudohistorians, through promoting their theories, have increased western awareness of these pyramids.
-Hartwig Hausdorf speculated it was built by aliens, and Philip Coppens repeated this theory.
+Western pseudohistorians and fantasy authors speculated they were built by aliens. and, through promoting their theories, have increased western awareness of these pyramids.

 Despite claims to the contrary, the existence of these pyramid-shaped tomb mounds was known by scientists in the West before the publicity caused by the story in 1947.
 Shortly after the New York Times story, Science News Letter (now Science News) published a short item saying: "The Chinese pyramids of that region are built of mud and dirt and are more like mounds than the pyramids of Egypt, and the region is little travelled.
 American scientists who have been in the area suggest that the height of 1000 ft, more than twice as high as any of the Egyptian pyramids, may have been exaggerated, because most of the Chinese mounds of that area are built relatively low.
 The location, reported 40 mi southwest of Sian, is in an area of great archaeological importance, but few of the pyramids have ever been explored."

 Some of the pyramids of Xi'an are currently tourist attractions, such as for example the Han Yang Ling Mausoleum of the Western Han dynasty, and several of them have museums attached to them.